 When mapping operating system files, there is an option to make the file auto-extendable.
 This feature is supported by OMi, but not certified for use with OMi, since it can cause the system to consume all available disk space.

 Note: The following terms all see the identical database: Event schema = OPR Schema = Event database.

 This section includes:

-- "Locally Managed Tablespaces" below - "Creating an Oracle Tablespace" on the next page autoallocate (system-managed) option specifies the type of allocation.
+- "Locally managed tablespaces" on the next page - "Creating an Oracle tablespace" on the next page

+Locally managed tablespaces